Can I Switch Lawyers in the Middle of A Case?

 Are There Any Reasons Why You Can’t Switch Lawyers in the Middle of a Case?

 There are a few limitations to switching lawyers in the middle of an injury case.
 If a switch will delay the court case, the court may not allow you to change lawyers.
 If you’re debating switching lawyers, it’s imperative that you hire a new lawyer immediately.
 The sooner you switch lawyers, the more likely the courts will permit the change.

 The right to select an attorney that you want to represent you is a long-established rule in Nevada, as well as throughout the United States.
 Most case law that is centered around the right to choose your attorney references criminal law; however, the rule covers civil cases as well.
 The right to select your lawyer in a criminal case is derived from the 6th Amendment to the United States Constitution.
 The 6th Amendment provides criminal defendants the right to choose an attorney.
 As such, Millen v.
 Dist.
 Ct. is a Nevada Supreme Court case that discusses a persons’ right to choose their attorney.

 Choosing Your Own Attorney Ensures A Fair Trial

 Your attorney is a hired representative that acts on your behalf.
 In other words, it provides you with more control over your case.
 Whether your choice is good or bad, you retain the right to choose your own attorney as the courts believe that it’s an important part of ensuring a fair trial.

-If you have questions about your personal injury case, contact a Las Vegas car accident lawyer at The Injury Firm.
+If you have questions about your personal injury case, contact an experienced car accident lawyer at The Injury Firm.
 Our lawyers are more than happy to sit down with you to talk about whether or not a switch is in your best interest.
 All consultations are free so you can have the confidence to know you’re making the right decisions in your case.